These delicious peanut butter chocolate truffles are a no-bake sweet treat that will welcome in fall in a scrumptious way.

 It’s a good thing they scrumptious peanut butter chocolate truffles also freeze well.
 I DARE YOU to just eat one if you have them sitting around the house!

-Pin this recipe for peanut butter chocolate truffles for later
+Share this recipe for easy chocolate peanut butter truffles on X

-To be reminded of this recipe, just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.
+To be reminded of this recipe, just pin this image to one of your desserts board on Pinterest so that you can easily find it later.

 Peanut Butter Chocolate Truffles Welcome Autumn in Style